BronzeCrab/python-alarm-clock/readme.md

 - you can specify as many tracks as you want, they will be played one by one each time

 #### How to install:
-`pip install -r requirements` in order to install `daemonize` library.
+`pip install -r requirements.txt` in order to install `daemonize` library.

 Next install gstreamer python bindings: